tomsWebConsulting/twcsl/Page/Store/Store Page Express Checkout/README.md

 ## Quick Install

-* Add code from **[store page express checkout.html][4]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+* Add code from **[store page express checkout.html][4]** to Store Settings > Advanced > Page Header Code Injection for the Store Page.
 Refer to [Per-page code injection][5] for details.

 ## Note